oliverzheng/lgtmeme/README.md

 ## Developing

+Precommit hooks are auto enabled to check for `flow` errors and use `prettier` to format files.

 ### From the terminal

 Install `flow` typings: `yarn typings:install`.
 Run `yarn flow:watch` to constantly check for flow errors.

-Precommit hooks are auto enabled to check for `flow` errors and use `prettier` to format files.

 ### From Visual Studio Code

 Install the recommended `flow` and `prettier` extensions recommended by [Visual Studio Code].

-Precommit hooks are auto enabled to check for `flow` errors and use `prettier` to format files.
+Flow will run automatically and Prettier will run on file save.

 [adminmongo]: https://github.com/mrvautin/adminMongo
 [docker for mac]: https://store.docker.com/editions/community/docker-ce-desktop-mac